Affordable food and local produce. Here’s our Gippsland Farmers Markets list for this November

 At the Sale Producers market you will find a variety of locally grown and crafted goods that give visitors a homely atmosphere to enjoy any number of handpicked, preserved, baked or handcrafted products.

-When: Every third Sunday of the month, 8am - 12:30pm.
+When: Every third Saturday of the month, 8am - 12:30pm.

 Where: Sale Showgrounds.